mulderp/mulderp.github.com/_posts/2016-02-06-exploring-noble-and-blueiot.md

 Based on his [Noble](https://github.com/sandeepmistry/noble) library, it is possible to learn what Bluetooth Low Energy does.

 But before coming to the JavaScript part, you need a peripheral, or a "beacon".
-Bluetooth is easier to graps if you can use a test vehicle.
+Bluetooth is easier to grasp with some test vehicles.

 This can be anything, but I go with the [BlueIOT](https://www.tindie.com/products/FabLab/platinchen/) module.
 BlueIOT is based on the [BlueGiga BLE113](https://www.bluegiga.com/en-US/products/ble113-bluetooth-smart-module/).
 It has a couple of advantages compared to other solutions: